Jira project management might seem overwhelming at first, but it’s an robust tool track tasks, monitor progress, and enhance team collaboration.

 Project Progress Report

 The Project Progress Report provides a structured view of work completion by Jira project, epic, initiative, or custom filters.
-It calculates progress based on the percentage of completed child issues within the selected hierarchy.
-Users can configure the report to show specific fields, track progress at different levels, and hide completed or lower-priority issues while keeping them in the overall calculation.
+It calculates progress based on the percentage of completed child issues or completed Story Points within the selected hierarchy.
+Users can configure the report to show specific fields, including the Issue Summary field.
+You can track progress at different levels and hide completed or lower-priority issues while keeping them in the overall calculation.
 This report is ideal for monitoring large-scale projects and ensuring work is moving forward as planned.

 Automating Tasks in Jira

-Automation within Jira can significantly enhance efficiency by reducing the amount of manual labor required.
+Jira Automation can significantly enhance efficiency by reducing the amount of manual labor required.
 It streamlines workflows by automating recurring duties, applying bulk edits, and duplicating issues.
-This form of automation may be tailored to specific projects or expanded across an entire organization, thereby boosting productivity at various stages.
+This form of automation works for both Jira Software and Jira Service Management.
+It helps the productivity of an entire organization at various stages.

 Integrations, such as the Jira Slack Integration, bolster automation features by enabling message dispatching triggered by certain events within Jira.